adbtzmi/Mahallah-Bilal/README.md

 ## License

-This project is licensed under the Mahallah Bilal License - see the LICENSE.md file for details
+This project is licensed under the Mahallah Bilal License

 ## Acknowledgments